Damiennsoh/Control_Statements_-if-elif-else-/README.md

 ## User Story
 * This program will be used to validate that a user inputs at least two names when asked to enter their full name.
-* ● Ask the user to input their full name.
+* Ask the user to input their full name.
-* ● Perform some validation to check that the user has entered a full name.
-Give an appropriate error message if they haven’t.
-One of the following messages should be displayed based on the user’s input: o “You haven’t entered anything.
-Please enter your full name.” o “You have entered less than 4 characters.
-Please make sure that you have entered your name and surname.” o “You have entered more than 25 characters.
-Please make sure that you have only entered your full name.” o “Thank you for entering your name.”
-The error message examples should help you to determine the sorts of checks your program will need to perform on the data that the user provides.
+* Perform some validation to check that the user has entered a full name.
+* Give an appropriate error message if they haven’t.
+* One of the following messages should be displayed based on the user’s input:
+1. “You haven’t entered anything.
+Please enter your full name.”
+2. “You have entered less than 4 characters.
+Please make sure that you have entered your name and surname.”
+3. “You have entered more than 25 characters.
+Please make sure that you have only entered your full name.”
+4. “Thank you for entering your name.”
+* The error message examples should help you to determine the sorts of checks your program will need to perform on the data that the user provides.